mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 classical thermodynamics established [@Dill2010] from the interactions of the microscopic components of a system.
-As with any other physical theory, statistical mechanics is built from a set of *empirical* facts that define axioms that we take to be truth.
+As with any other physical theory, statistical mechanics is built from a set of *empirical* facts that define "axioms" that we take to be truth.
 In other words, as Feynman famously described to us: if we want to come up with a new law of nature there is a simple recipe that we must follow:

 1. We guess the law.
 Literally.
 The deepest understanding of physical reality we have up to now come from educated guesses made after a careful observation of nature.

 2. We compute the consequences of such guess.
-That is why mathematical theories allow us to sharpen our statements about how nature works
+That is why mathematical theories allow us to sharpen our statements about how we think nature works.

 3. We compare with experiments/observations.
 The scientific revolution came about when, after the dark ages, we finally learned it was okay to say "we don't know."

 In such simple statement, Feynman tells us, lies the key to science [@Feynman1965].
-For our purpose of understanding the basis of statistical mechanics one could argue that the main law upon which the field is founded is given by Boltzmann's law
+For our purpose of understanding the basis of statistical mechanics we will argue that the main law upon which the field is founded is given by Boltzmann's law
 $$
 \frac{P(E_1)}{P(E_2)} = \frac{e^{-E_1 / k_BT}}{e^{-E_2 / k_BT}}.